Gone Fishin' (film): Plot

 Following a recommendation by the trailer park owner, Joe and Gus visit Phil Beasly's boatyard and rent a speedboat, but end up breaking almost every gadget on the boat, losing the knife and wrecking the boatyard by accident.
 Distraught, they decide to return home early, but end up with a flat tire.
 While getting the spare tire from the trunk, Joe discovers a map that leads to Dekker's fortune.
 They book a room in a nearby hotel, and while having dinner, they are found by Rita and Angie, who question them about Dekker and reveal that they are after him because Rita's mother was one of Dekker's victims.
 Joe and Gus promise to bring Dekker to justice, but that night, Gus sleepwalks and starts a fire in the hotel, destroying their suite and the map.
 They only barely manage to escape undetected, though their car breaks down on the road and Joe is struck by lightning while they try to fix it.
 Instead of killing him, the lightning boosts Joe's memory and he is able to lead the way to the cave where Dekker hid his fortune.
 Despite an altercation with an alligator, they retrieve the treasure and escape, but are accosted by Dekker.
 At gunpoint, Dekker forces them to push Joe's car into the swamp and ties them up inside a sheriff's office, intending to flee the country with the treasure.

-After Dekker leaves, however, Joe and Gus are found and freed by their idol, Billy "Catch" Pool, and they set out to stop Dekker.
+After Dekker leaves, however, Joe and Gus are found and freed by their idol, Billy "Catch" Pooler, and they set out to stop Dekker.
 After a long chase across the swamp, Joe and Gus find and capture Dekker moments before his escape via plane and hand him over to the police.
 Though they claim the reward money, Joe and Gus are forced to spend it mostly on the damages they caused during their trip.